dist/<browser>. It can also generate zip packages for distribution.

 Best practices

-- Build per target in CI: Treat each browser output as an independent artifact.
+- Build per target in continuous integration (CI): Treat each browser output as an independent artifact.

 - Use a browser matrix command for parity checks: Catch target-specific issues early in one pipeline step.